 Leverage Trading in CFDs

 CFD trades are pricey to keep open.
 With wide spreads and high rollover rates, CFD contracts are usually opened and closed over the span of a few days.
-As a result, there are not as many ‘buy-and-hold’ opportunities in this market, which makes it more risky.
+As a result, there are not as many ‘buy-and-hold’ opportunities in this market, which makes it riskier.

 This risky nature, in addition to the uncertainties of leverage trading, makes traders extremely cautious while trading CFDs with leverage.
 As a result, new traders are always advised to stay away from high leverage ratios if trading CFDs.